makerdao/mips/MIP0/MIPx-SIF.md

 - Self-insurance is a well known risk management technique that consists in setting funds aside for compensating for a possible future loss.
 Typically self insurance is used to retain risks when they can not be transferred to third parties through traditional instruments such as insurances.

-- MakerDAO is an open network of public collaboration.
-MakerDAO is not a company nor will be incorporated as a legal entity.
+- MakerDAO is not a company nor is incorporated as a legal entity.
 Hence, stakeholders involved in the ecosystem are exposed to increased legal risk.
-The Self Insurance Fund is an ideal instrument to de-risk involvement in MakerDAO and manage professionally legal risks.
+MakerDAO participants need novel instruments for managign professionally legal risks.
+The Self Insurance Fund is an ideal instrument to de-risk involvement in MakerDAO.

 ## Specification / Proposal Details